intutable/intutable/docs/src/software_architecture/Introduction.md

 # Introduction to the Intutable Software Architecture

-Our whole application is built on the node.js and TypeScript stack.
+Our whole application called _intutable_ is built on the node.js and TypeScript stack.
 The architecture encompasses a Next.js frontend seamlessly connected to the backend via a REST API.

 ```diff
 +----------------------+